NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - High crushes from frame 7-16
     - Hitboxes increased in size to 128 (from 102)
     - Does 17 damage up from 15, Ukon’s does 20 up from 18
+    - Staggers
 - 6B(B) replaced with 8B with follow ups
 - 6A
     - If holding A it does the launching hit and more damage
     - If not it does a normal hit with super cancel
+    - Final hitbox made 220 from 179
 - 4B
     - Doesn't push on block
     - Recovers three frames faster